Saturday, August 1, 2015

 Day 2: Wednesday, December 19, 2012

-The next morning we both took a show, packed our bags, and checked out of the hotel.
+The next morning, we both took showers, packed our bags, and checked out of the hotel.

-For breakfast, we had orange juice, oatmeal with apple cinnamon, a banana, and a donut at the breakfast nook in the back of the Inn
+For breakfast, we had orange juice, oatmeal with apple cinnamon, a banana, and an oatmeal cookie from the tank in the back of the Inn.

 We were not far from the Shenandoah Valley National Park.

-From Cool Harbor Inn my daughter had to drive to Sky Line Drive to get into the park
+From the Cool Harbor Inn, my daughter had to drive to Skyline Drive to get into the park.

-I bought a senior lifetime pass for $10.00, which got both of us into the park.
+I bought a senior lifetime pass for $10.00, which allowed both of you to enter the park.

 Shenandoah Valley National Park